m-d-grunnill/MetaCast/paper.md

 platforms including Python.
 However, to our knowledge none bring together all the features for scenario analyses based around ODE metapopulation models as described above.

-#### Ordinary Differential Equation (ODE) Modelling Packages
+#### Ordinary Differential Equation (ODE) Modelling Packages for Epidemiology
-R's `EpiMode` [@Jenness2018] has some pre-coded epidemiological ODE models (such as SIR and SIS) ODE models, as does the Python package `Eir` [@Jacob2021]. `EpiMode` [@Jenness2018] can perform a sensitivity analyses on these models.
-`PyGOM` [@Tye2018] and `Epipack` [@Maier2021] are Python packages that can produce ODE models from defining transitions between epidemiological compartments.
+R's `EpiMode` [@Jenness2018] has some pre-coded epidemiological ODE models (such as SIR and SIS), as does the Python package `Eir` [@Jacob2021]. `EpiMode` [@Jenness2018] can also perform a sensitivity analyses on these pre-coded models. `PyGOM` [@Tye2018] and `Epipack` [@Maier2021] are Python packages that can produce ODE models from defining transitions between epidemiological compartments.
 Both `PyGOM` [@Tye2018] and `Epipack` [@Maier2021] can then simulate the ODE models deterministically or stochastically, with `PyGOM` having some extra stochastic methods.
-`PyGOM` [@Tye2018] also has a suite maximum likelihood based and Approximate Bayesian Computation fitting procedures.
+`PyGOM` [@Tye2018] also has a suite of maximum likelihood based and Approximate Bayesian Computation fitting procedures.

-#### Individual Based Modelling (IBM) Packages
+#### Individual Based Modelling (IBM) Packages for Epidemiology
-The already mentioned `Epipack` [@Maier2021] has modules for defining transitions between states for nodes in network modelling.
-R's `EpiMode` [@Jenness2018] also has agent based modelling based around contacts as discrete events or as a static network.
+Python's `Epipack` [@Maier2021] has modules for defining transitions between states for nodes in network modelling.
+R's `EpiMode` [@Jenness2018] has agent based modelling based around contacts as discrete events or as a static network.
 There are a number of other R epidemiological IBM packages that take spatial or network contact based approaches,  `individual` [@Charles2021], `hybridModels` [@Marques2020] and `EpiILMCT` [@Almutiry2021].
 The Python package `Eir` [@Jacob2021] has epidemiological models that incorporate the movements of people.
-`Pathogen.jl` [@Angevaare2022] is a Julia for continues time simulation and inference of transmission network individual level models (TN-ILMs).
+`Pathogen.jl` [@Angevaare2022] is a Julia package for continious time simulation and inference of transmission network individual level models (TN-ILMs).

 # Acknowledgements and Funding

-The authors of this manuscript and of the manuscript or the package `MetaCast` would like to thank the funders who made this possible:
+The authors of this manuscript and of the package `MetaCast` would like to thank the funders who made this possible:
-* Martin Grunnill position was funded through the Fields Institute’s Mathematics for Public Health Next Generation program [http://www.fields.utoronto.ca/activities/public-health](http://www.fields.utoronto.ca/activities/public-health), grant number 72062654.
+* Martin Grunnill's position was funded through the Fields Institute’s Mathematics for Public Health Next Generation program [http://www.fields.utoronto.ca/activities/public-health](http://www.fields.utoronto.ca/activities/public-health), grant number 72062654.
 * Julian Arino is funded through the Discovery Grant program from the Natural Science and Engineering Research Council